emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks good + works well on mobile. ✔️

 ***
-## CorsFlix
+## Arabflix
 ### Score: 18/24
 1. Streams load very fast. ✔️
+1. The content is 1080p+ and allows switching to lower quality. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 9 sources, but does not autoswitch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels very modern, shows results as you type. ✔️
+1. Has subs built into most players. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has continue watching feature on homepage. ✔️
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does have 4K content (videasy only). ⚠️
+1. Site looks good + works well on mobile. ✔️

+***
+## Cinema Deck
+### Score: 18/24
+1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Good for both new and old content. ✔️
-1. Has 26 english servers and 6 non eng, but does not auto-switch if one fails. ⚠️
+1. Has 6 servers, but does not auto-switch if ones fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI is good, feels modern and shows results as you type. ✔️
+1. Sites UI is good, feels very modern, shows results as you type. ✔️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site has watchlists. ✔️
+1. Site has watch lists when you signup.  ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site does have 4K content on server 15. ✔️
+1. Site does have 4K content (videasy only). ⚠️
-1. Looks good but is slow to load on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️

 ***
 ## ViewVault